thefinnlab/psyanim-docs/entities_and_components.md

 Once our `MyLevel1` scene loads, it will remain the active scene in our game until we load a different level from our code.

-Since we want to be able to load a level from any scene, it's not ideal to copy / paste our level loading code into every single scene we create.
+We want to be able to load a level from any scene and it's not ideal to copy / paste our level loading code into every single scene we create.

-Instead, let's create a `PsyanimComponent`, called `MyLevelLoader`, which can be added to any scene which allows us to load a level via a keypress.
+Instead, let's create a `PsyanimComponent`, called `MyLevelLoader`, which can be added to any scene, allowing us to load a level via a keypress.

 To create the component in our project, simply navigate to our project directory in your terminal and run: